WireGuard/wireguard-apple/README.md

    - Locate the "Link with binary libraries" section and hit "+" to add `WireGuardKit`.

 4. In Xcode project settings, locate your main bundle app and switch to "Build Phases" tab.
-   Locate the "Link with binary libraries" section and hit "+" to add `WireGuardKit`.
+   Locate the "Link with binary libraries" section and hit "+" to add `WireGuardKitTypes`.

 5. iOS only: Locate Bitcode settings under your application target, Build settings -> Enable Bitcode, change the corresponding value to "No".